diogo-pessoa/annotations/content/post/saved-quotes.md

 ---

 > * _"We cannot solve problems with the kind of thinking we employed when we came up with them."_
 > * _"Life is like riding a bicycle.
-To keep your balance you must keep moving."_  – Albert Einstein
+To keep your balance you must keep moving."_  – Albert Einstein (supposedly)

 ---